Gene Fant Jr.: Employment in Higher Education

-In addition to these positions, Gene was one of the original curriculum developers of the Impact 360 Institute, an intellectually rigorous gap year program in service, leadership, and worldview sponsored by a foundation connected to Chick-fil-A; Gene currently serves on the institute's board of directors.
+In addition to these positions, Gene was one of the original curriculum developers of the Impact 360 Institute.
+Gene currently serves on the institute's board of directors.

 Personal life

 Gene has been married to Lisa Fant (formerly Lisa Williams) since 1989.
 Lisa holds a master's degree in English from the University of Southern Mississippi.
 Over the past 18 years, she has primarily worked as a stay-at-home mom to their adult twin children: Ethan and Emily.